bengro/ikea-app/README.md

 ### Changed plan
   1. Scrap **500KB worth of products** from IKEA, steal the title from the alt description.
-  2. Download data as JSON - ship them with web app.
+  2. Download data as JSON - ship it with web app.
   3. Write an abstract Data layer such that we could replace the static json file, with a rest call easily.
   3. Provide a web app to search and browse IKEA products.